 Make sure to also read my post The Best Beaches In South Sardinia.

-Everything You Must Know About Cala Sinzias
+What You Must Know About Cala Sinzias

 Cala Sinzias beach essential information

-Surrounded by blue gums and protected by two promontories, Cala Sinzias is 15 km (9.3 miles) from Villasimius; just 7.5 km (4.6 miles) from Costa Rei, and part of the Castiadas Municipality.
-Being one of the most beautiful beaches in the southeastern part of the island, Cala Sinzias is visited by tourists and an incredible popular place among locals too, so it can get really crowded, especially in the summer.
-Yet, it’s a gorgeous place you should visit if you are in the area.
+Surrounded by blue gums and protected by two promontories, Cala Sinzias is located 15 km (9.3 miles) from Villasimius; just 7.5 km (4.6 miles) from Costa Rei, and part of the Castiadas Municipality.

-The beach is perfect for families, with shallow waters on the shore where the kids can play safely.
 Snorkeling aficionados will have plenty to see, especially near the promontories.

 Cala Sinzias also offers great opportunities for diving and windsurfing.

 You can also explore the blue gum grove and observe the typical Mediterranean vegetation that covers the promontories.
-If you feel confident in your step (and have the right shoes: please don’t do this in sandals or flip flops), you can climb the promontories to enjoy a spectacular view of the emerald sea and of the whole bay.
+If you feel confident in your step (and have the right shoes: please don’t do this in sandals or flip flops), you can hike the promontories to enjoy a spectacular view of the emerald sea and of the whole bay.

 If you want to just relax, you can also rent a beach umbrella with sunbeds at one of the bathhouses on the beach, which also have restaurants where you can order food and drinks.

-Cala Sinzias Top Hack!
+Cala Sinzias top hack!

-Cala Sinzias is 2 km (1.2 miles) long, so you can easily find a spot to place your umbrella and towel lay down and relax.
+Cala Sinzias is 2 km (1.2 miles) long, so you can easily find a spot to place your umbrella and towel to lay down and relax.
 However, try to get there early in the morning, in order to have more chances to get a spot near the shore.
-If you are planning to get an umbrella and sun beds at a bathhouse, I recommend to book them – this is also a good solution to easily find a parking spot as they normally reserve a bunch for their customers.

 Important rules of behavior for Cala Sinzias